romaindgc/ROINT_S9/README.md

 ```
 * `y` : is the current position along the y axes of the joystick
 * `Y_joy` : is the inital value of Y of the joystick
-* `PIN_SENS` : is the PIN value of the PIN to manage the rotation direction of one moteur
+* `PIN_SENS` : is the PIN used to control the rotation direction of a motor

 ### Deadzone

 The joystick is not perfect.
-Hence, it never returns fully to the original postion *ie* when you release the joystick, it will not go evrytime at $(X,Y) = (530,500) $.
+Hence, it never fully returns to its original position. i.e., when you release the joystick, it will not always return to $(X,Y) = (530,500)$.
-Therefore, a wheel could continue to rotate even if is not desired.
+As a result, a wheel could continue to rotate even if it is not desired.
-To avoid that, we create a **deadzone** : if the value of $Y$ is within the interval $[\alpha, \beta]$, the return value is 0.
-It is called a **treshold function**.
+To avoid this, we create a deadzone: if the value of $Y$ is within the interval $[\alpha, \beta]$, the return value is set to 0.
+This is known as a **threshold function**.

 ```cpp
 int thresholdFunction(int x, int lowerBound, int upperBound) {